Anacardo89/kanban_cli/README.md

 # Kanboards - a Kanban CLI app
 ![image](demo.gif)

-Kanboards is a kanban CLI app designed to customizable and portable.
+Kanboards is a kanban CLI app designed to be customizable and portable.

 ### Install:
 For rn, just clone the repo and `go get` the dependencies, i'm working on getting a vendor directory going